 4. Snowshoe to a Frozen Lake or Waterfall

 Seeing a waterfall that is completely frozen over is a magical experience and a great addition to your snowshoe bucket list.
 It’s incredible how much the landscape changes between the seasons, and the details in the water become even more apparent in the winter.
-Even if not completely frozen, there is a stillness that comes to water in the winter that can be mesmerizing.
+Even if not completely frozen, a stillness comes to water in the winter that can be mesmerizing.

 Some wanderlust options for frozen snowshoe treks are: